dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 <h3>For starters, this is a static site.</h3>

-This site was built with GatsbyJS, which is a static site generator built in React.
+This site was built with <a href="https://www.gatsbyjs.com/" target="_blank">GatsbyJS</a>, which is a static site generator built in React.

 What does that mean? <b>Let's go back to the explanation of a web page I gave you earlier in this post</b>.
 A browser is served html, css, and javascript files that are used to build what you're looking at.
 For static web pages, the browser transcribes these files and builds the elements of the web page.
 This is also known as "client-side processing" --> the "client" being your browser.
 The browser makes a request to the web server for info, and is sent back files that tell it how to render the web page.
 The pages are pre-rendered and most of the content is cached.